 Giant Whitefly, Aleurodicus dugesii

 The Situation: The giant whitefly, a pest of over 50 common ornamental plants, was discovered in southern San Diego County in 1992.
-It continues to extend its range northward into California where it was found around San Luis Obispo on the central Coast by the late 1990's, and by around 2005 this pest was established in northern California in the Bay Area and surrounds (e.g., San Jose).
+It continues to extend its range northward into California where it was found around San Luis Obispo on the central Coast by the late 1990's, and by around 2005 this pest was established in northern California in the Bay Area and surrounds (e.g., San Jose) and later it was recorded in Butte County.
 Giant whitefly poses a serious threat to the nursery and landscape industry.
 The giant whitefly is native to Mexico and probably moved into California through accidental introductions of infested plants.

 Damage: The giant whitefly attacks and seriously damages many ornamental plants familiar in California home landscapes, including hibiscus, begonia, bird of paradise, lilies, and banana, and has recently been found on citrus.
 The potential host list is around 200 plants in at least 35 families.
 The giant whitefly can reproduce rapidly, and populations can become quite large, especially on red hibiscus.
 Young whitefly nymphs produce large amounts of wax, and the entire undersurface of leaves can become covered with a thick, white mat of wax.
 Whitefly adults and young feed on plant sap, extracting important nutrients that lead to defoliation, stunting and plant death.
 A sticky honeydew is also excreted by whiteflies while they feed, covering leaf surfaces and other nearby plants and leading to the growth of black sooty mold.